-Nissan has an extensive line of SUVs, and the Rogue and Murano are their two most popular.
+Nissan has an extensive line of SUVs, and the Rogue and Murano are its two most popular.
 In fact, the Rogue is their best-selling vehicle in North America.

-While these two SUVs might appear similar to the untrained eye, the Rogue is a compact crossover which competes with the likes of the Honda CR-V and Jeep Cherokee, whereas the larger Murano is a midsize SUV which competes with the likes of the Chevrolet Blazer and Ford Edge.
+While these two Nissan SUV models might appear similar to the untrained eye, the Rogue is a compact crossover which competes with the likes of the Honda CR V and Toyota RAV4, whereas the larger Murano is a midsize SUV which competes with the likes of the Chevrolet Blazer and Ford Edge.

 Compact Crossovers are traditionally seen as more nimble and practical for inner city driving, whereas Midsize SUVs offer more luxury and power.

 As a result, the first question to ask yourself is what kind of vehicle you're looking for.
-Do you want to go with a more gas-efficient vehicle which is still rugged and good for some off-roading, or spend more on a larger, more powerful vehicle?
+Do you want to go with a more fuel efficient vehicle which is still rugged and good for some off-roading, or spend more on a larger, more capable vehicle?

-Design is always subjective, but personally I’m a much bigger fan of the Murano's more inspired design that wouldn't look out of place coming out of a Lexus factory.
+Design is always subjective, but personally we're a much bigger fan of the Murano's more inspired design that wouldn't look out of place coming out of a Lexus factory.

-The Rogue and Murano are both two row SUVs that can seat up to five people.
+The Nissan Rogue and Nissan Murano are both two row SUVs that can seat up to five people.

-Despite being the smaller vehicle, the Rogue actually boasts over an inch more legroom for the front seats.
-Meanwhile the Murano offers wider seats and more room for passengers at the back.
+Despite being the smaller crossover, the Rogue actually boasts over an inch more legroom for the front seats.
+There's also more headroom for passengers in the back.

-For cargo, the Nissan Rogue offers more space with a 39.3 cu.ft. of space with the rear seats upright, or a rather generous 70.0 cu.ft. when the rear seats are put down.
-By comparison, the Murano offers 32.1 cu.ft. and 67.0 cu.ft. of cargo volume respectively.
+For cargo capacity, the Nissan Rogue offers more cargo space with 39.3 cu.ft. when the rear seats upright, or a rather generous 70.0 cu.ft. when the rear seats are put down.
+By comparison, the Nissan Murano offers 32.1 cu.ft. and 67.0 cu.ft. of cargo volume respectively.
 Again, the Rogue goes against the common assumption that a compact crossover can't load as much cargo as a midsize SUV.

 Of course, the Rogue's interior quality does ultimately depend on the trim you choose, and going for the Platinum Reserve interior package will give you nice leather-appointed seats with quilted leather inserts.

 Being the more expensive model, the Murano comes with more interior features unless you option your Rogue or go for a higher end trim.
-The Murano comes with things like advanced cruise control and an auto-dimming rearview mirror, whereas the Rogue does not.
+The Nissan Murano Platinum comes with things like adaptive cruise control and an auto-dimming rearview mirror, whereas the Rogue does not.